 The District distinguishes operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with water operations.
 The principal operating revenues of the District are charges to customers for sales and services.
 Operating expenses include cost of sales and services, general and administrative expenses, and depreciation of capital assets.
-All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
-Capital contributions are reported as a separate line item in the statement of revenues, expenses and changes in net position and consist of contributed capital assets, grants, and other charges that are legally restricted for capital expenditures by state law or by Board action that established those charges.
+All revenues and expenses not meeting this definition are reported as nonoperating revenues, expenses and changes in net position and consist of contributed capital assets, grants, and other charges that are legally restricted for capital expenditures by state law or by Board action that established those charges.